Gyroscopic Gravitational Memory: Gyroscopes in local frames

-Determining the gyroscope's motion thus requires that one chooses a velocity $\bu$ and a local frame to compute the spin connection \eqref{e18}.
-Accordingly, we now build two tetrads: the first will be source-oriented (section \ref{sesof}), while the second is tied to distant stars (section \ref{sestar}).
-As for the observer's velocity, we shall consider two cases: free fall, and static locations at constant $(r,\theta)$ in Bondi coordinates.
-Both types of world lines are understood to live at large $r$, so asymptotic expansions near infinity will often be used.
+Determining the gyroscope's motion thus requires that one choose a velocity $\bu$ and a local frame to compute the spin connection \eqref{e18}.
+Accordingly, we now build two tetrads: the first will be source-oriented (section \ref{sesof}), while the second will be tied to distant stars (section \ref{sestar}).
+As for the observer's velocity, we shall consider two cases: free fall, and static locations at constant $(r,\bth)$ in Bondi coordinates.
+Both types of worldlines are understood to live at large $r$, so asymptotic expansions near infinity will often be used.